Kmakj/Technology-Notes/README.md

 # Redux Basics

-There are three fundamental principles of Redux
+Redux is a predictable state container for JavaScript apps.
+There are three fundamental principles of Redux.

 ## The Three Principles